History of the Turks and Caicos Sea Salt Industry

-Over the next two hundred years, extensive salt works were built on Grand Turk, Salt Cay and South Caicos, along with the infrastructure needed to support the industry and populations.
+Over the next two hundred years, extensive salt works were built on Grand Turk, Salt Cay, and South Caicos, along with the infrastructure needed to support the industry and populations.

-What ultimately doomed the salt industry in the country was the small scale of production.
+What ultimately doomed the salt industry in the country was the small-scale of production.
 The islands in the Turks and Caicos are small, with a limited number of ponds that could be developed.
 Necessary infrastructure such as deep water docks simply cost too much to build and maintain compared to the expected returns.
 Other sites such as Lake Windsor on the nearby Bahamian island of Great Inagua, proved to be far more financially viable for salt production due to its much greater size.
 Morton Salt currently produces over a million tons of sea salt per year at this location.

 The natural ocean water ponds on the islands would be split up into different stages of ponds.
-The largest was typically the pond with the closest connection to the ocean water inlet and had the highest water content.
+The largest was typically the pond with the closest connection to the ocean water inlet, and consequently had the highest water content.
 Sluice gates separated the ponds and could be opened or closed to allow brine movement between ponds.

 As the water evaporated and the salinity increased, the brine would be moved by a windmill or human-powered pump to progressively smaller and higher salt content ponds until it crystallized.
 This system allowed for smaller final stages of ponds that were easier to keep free of unwanted water seepage, a consistent supply of salt, and also provided a bit of protection against major loss caused by wall failure.

-The salt crystals would be raked by hand into small piles, shoveled into baskets, wheelbarrows or donkey carts, and moved to a central location.
+The salt crystals would be raked by hand into small piles, shoveled into baskets, wheelbarrows, or donkey carts, and moved to a central location.
 Here it would sit until a ship arrived.
-The salt would then be shoveled into bags to make up forty pound (18kg) sacks.
+The salt would then be shoveled into bags to make up forty-pound (18 kg) sacks.
 Due to the total lack of deep-water ports in the country, the sacks would be ferried by small boats (called lighters) out to the waiting ship, where the salt would be deposited into the hold.

 The work of gathering salt was a nasty and difficult job.
-Constant contact with the brine caused skin problems and the intense sun reflected by the brilliant white salt crystals would bring on premature vision problems and blindness.
+Constant contact with the brine caused skin problems and the intense sun reflected by the brilliant white salt crystals would bring on premature vision issues and blindness.